metalsoft-io/metalcloud-sdk-go/docs/NetworkDevice.md

 ### NewNetworkDevice

-`func NewNetworkDevice(switchId float32, driver NetworkDeviceDriver, position SwitchPosition, ) *NetworkDevice`
+`func NewNetworkDevice(switchId float32, revision float32, driver NetworkDeviceDriver, position SwitchPosition, ) *NetworkDevice`

 NewNetworkDevice instantiates a new NetworkDevice object This constructor will assign default values to properties that have it defined,